 During these events, I have met so many people who eventually become part of your professional network.
 You can bounce ideas off each other during these events.
 You never know if you need advice, recommendations, or a different perspective down the road in your career.

-Some other small reminders for attending are to wear comfortable shoes, bring water and snacks if needed, and also bring a light jacket if you get cold easily.
+Some additional reminders for attending conferences include wearing comfortable shoes, bringing water and snacks if needed, and also bringing a light jacket if you tend to get cold easily.
 Some conferences in convention centers only take credit or debit cards, so keep that in mind.

 In Closing

 I love the conference environment.
-I find it interesting to start seeing the same people attending conferences each year.
-Learning about what other dental professionals are doing nationwide or internationally is amazing.
+Networking and learning about what other dental professionals are doing nationwide or internationally is amazing.
 We all have different experiences and scopes of practice.

-Dental conferences, in my opinion, are very inspiring.
+Additionally, I find dental conferences to be very inspiring.
 They are a chance to refresh and recharge your passion for your career.
-I felt so special when I first started attending conferences and gained more confidence
+I felt so special when I first started attending conferences and gained more confidence.

-It is also OK if you are unable to get to everything during the conference.
+It is also okay if you are unable to attend everything during a conference.
 It’s a good excuse to go back next year!

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on pure education.
 Click here now.